induwara.lk

 3. Annualised inflation (geometric mean across the months elapsed): ((CCPI_to / CCPI_from) ^ (12 / months) − 1) × 100.
 This is the single yearly rate that, if compounded over the period, reproduces the cumulative change.

 4. Real interest / real salary growth using the exact Fisher form, not the linear approximation: real = ((1 + nominal/100) / (1 + inflation/100) − 1) × 100.
 Common rule-of-thumb subtraction (nominal − inflation) under-reports the gap at higher rates.
+The same Fisher adjustment is what tells you whether a deposit beats inflation — pair this with the Sri Lanka fixed deposit calculator to turn a quoted FD rate into a real, inflation-adjusted return.

 For the future-projection mode the tool applies straightforward compound growth at the user-supplied annual rate — explicitly labelled as a projection rather than an official CBSL forecast.
 Every result is cross-checked at module load against the chained month-on-month product of the same CCPI series, so a corrupted data file is detected before the page renders.